The Cheapest Auto Insurance Companies in Austin, Texas in 2026

 Why we picked this company

 State Farm has a vast local agent network in Austin, making it an ideal option if you prefer personalized service.
-Though it doesn’t offer as many coverage options as other companies, you can include roadside assistance and rideshare coverage in your insurance policy.
+For example, you can include roadside assistance and rideshare coverage in your insurance policy.
 Safe drivers can also save up to 30% by enrolling in its Drive Safe & Save telematics program.

 Pros